 Protect your Chicago area property and its occupants with professional chimney liner repair or replacement by Capital Chimney Corp.
-If your chimney liner is damage, it can create health risks, increased fire risks and damage to your property the longer it goes unaddressed.
-Make sure heating your home isn’t putting you or your loved ones in danger with a thorough chimney liner inspection and repair from Capital Chimney Corp.
+If your chimney flue liner is damaged, it can create health risks, increased fire risks, and damage to your property the longer it goes unaddressed.

-- They protect the home from heat transferring through to combustibles.
-Inadequately lined chimneys allow gasses and heat to pass through into walls and living spaces which can cause extensive property damage and fires.
+Chimney flue liners protect the home from heat transferring through to combustibles.
+They are supposed to help the heat rise through the chimney rather than anywhere else.
+Inadequately lined chimneys allow gases and heat to pass into walls and living spaces, potential causes of extensive property damage and fires.

-- They keep the masonry safe from the corrosive byproducts and humidity of combustion.
-The gasses are very acidic and high in water vapor content.
-When the gasses aren’t venting correctly/efficiently, they cool and condense into acidic water which will eat away at the mortar joints from the inside of the chimney out.
-As the joints disintegrate, heat transfers quickly to the nearby combustibles and dangerous gasses, such as carbon monoxide, can leak into various areas of the house.
+Flue liners keep the masonry safe from the corrosive and humid byproducts of combustion.
+When the gasses aren’t venting correctly, they cool and condense into acidic water, which will eat away at the mortar joints from the inside of the chimney out.
+As the joints disintegrate, heat transfers quickly to the nearby combustibles, and dangerous gasses, such as CO, can leak into various areas of the house.

-- Lining your chimney correctly provides the right sized flue for maximum efficiency of appliances.
-Today’s wood stoves and gas/oil furnaces require a correctly sized flue to function properly.
-It is the role of the chimney system to provide a safe passage for the products of combustion to escape.
-An improperly sized flue can lead to substantial creosote buildup in fireplaces/ wood burning stoves, and produce crippling amounts of structural damage due to condensation with natural gas appliances.
+Lining your chimney correctly provides the right size flue for maximum efficiency of appliances.
+Today’s wood stoves, and gas or oil furnaces, require a correctly sized flue to function properly.
+An improperly sized flue can lead to substantial creosote buildup in fireplaces and wood-burning stoves and produce crippling amounts of structural damage due to condensation with natural gas appliances.

-Chimney liner repair or replacement can be what stands between you and a whole host of problems.
-When installed properly, inspected regularly, and kept in good condition, this channel performs several fundamental, efficiency, protective, and even life-saving duties.
+Chimney liner repair or replacement can be what stands between you and a host of problems.
+When installed properly, inspected regularly, and kept in good condition, this channel performs several duties.

 - Ventilates Dangerous & Combustible Chemicals Out